 Freddie is also a classically trained mezzo soprano with over 15 years experience onstage.
 Freddie studied opera and musical theatre, at university and several world renowned young artist festivals and programs.
 Freddie holds degrees in acting & musical theatre from The American Musical and Dramatic Academy in New York City, and also classical voice from Oklahoma City University's Bass School of Music.

-Performed roles include the title role of Carmen (Mediterranean Opera Studio & Festival), Desiree in A Little Night Music (Hawaii Performing Arts Festival), Madame de Croissy in Dialogues of the Carmelites (OKCU), La Voix in Contes d'Hoffmann (OKCU), and Donna Ribalda in PDQ Bach's The Stoned Guest (OPERAtions).
+Performed operatic roles include the title role of Carmen (Mediterranean Opera Studio & Festival in Sicliy, Italy), Desiree in Sondheim's A Little Night Music (Hawaii Performing Arts Festival), Tongues Duel the Corn Whores a new opera by artist Trulee Hall (London, UK; Zabludowicz Center), Madame de Croissy in Poulenc's Dialogues of the Carmelites (OCU), La Voix in Offenbach's Contes d'Hoffmann (OCU), and Donna Ribalda in PDQ Bach's The Stoned Guest (OPERAtions).

 Freddie also performs operatic drag and burlesque, re-imagining classical opera and musical theatre repertoire through a queer lens.
 These performances present an otherness, blurring the gender binary and celebrating queer identities.

 Freddie lives in London, UK with their partner and two imaginary dogs.

 For the latest updates, follow on instagram @mx.freddielove